 - 2.4.4 Recognizing that kelp has an important role in the ecological and structural condition of the beach, provides habitat and nutrients for coastal marine animal and vegetative species, and provides direct and indirect support for sand retention, the City shall: - i.
-Remove excessive kelp in the dry sand areas, during the summer season, May 15th through September 15th, to provide maximum towel space for public use while protecting grunion spawning grounds in the wet sand areas, and while protecting western snowy plover; - ii.
+Remove excessive kelp in the dry sand areas, during the summer season, public use while protecting grunion spawning grounds in the wet sand areas, and while protecting western snowy plover; - ii.
 Conduct scheduled summer season grooming on dry sand areas only, avoiding the wet sand areas, in an effort to protect grunion spawning ground and kelp wracks; - iii.
 Summer season kelp removal shall be complete prior to 10 a.m. for each day that kelp removal activities occur. - iv.
 Allow kelp to remain on the beach during the winter season, September 16 through May 14th; - v.
 At any time of year, excessive kelp may be removed when the Orange